sighupio/furyctl/README.md

 ## License

-Daryl is open-source software and it's released under the following [LICENSE](LICENSE)
+Furyctl is an open-source software and it's released under the following [LICENSE](LICENSE)